Saifsliti/KTMapp/README.md

 # KTMapp
-driving app for Android an Ios
+driving app for Android and Ios